chriscasto/go-ensure/README.md

 validator := ensure.String().HasLength(8).DoesNotContain("@")
 ```

-You could then test a value with this validator using something like this:
+You could then test a value with the validator this produces using something like this:

 ```
 if err := validator.Validate("baseball"); err != nil {